FAQs for Crypto Donors

 How can I donate a crypto that isn’t accepted on your website?

 We accept more than 70 cryptocurrencies, but are also able to process donations for other tokens occasionally.
-To inquire about donating a cryptocurrency that is not currently supported by our widget, please contact us.
+To inquire about donating a cryptocurrency that is not currently supported by our Donation Form, please contact us.

 Do you have any stats about crypto donations?